U.S. jobless aid applications fall to 5-year low

-WASHINGTON — The number of Americans who applied for unemployment benefits fell by 4,000 last week to a seasonally adjusted 323,000, a fresh five-year low.
-The decline signals fewer layoffs and possibly more hiring.
+WASHINGTON — The number of Americans who applied for unemployment benefits fell by 4,000 last week to a seasonally adjusted 323,000, a five-year low.
+Layoffs have returned to pre-recession levels, a trend that could lead to more hiring.

-The Labor Department said Thursday that the four-week average, a less volatile figure, dropped 6,250 to 336,750.
-That the fewest since November 2007, before the recession began.
+The Labor Department said Thursday that the less volatile four-week average dropped 6,250 to 336,750.
+That's the fewest since November 2007, one month before the Great Recession began.

 The job market has also improved over the past six months.
 Net job gains have averaged of 208,000 a month from November through April.
 That's up from only 138,000 a month in the previous six months.

-Still, much of the job growth has come from fewer layoffs — not increased hiring.
+Much of the job growth has come from fewer layoffs — not increased hiring.
 Layoffs fell in January to the lowest level on records dating back 12 years, though they have risen moderately since then.
-At the same time, overall hiring remains far below pre-recession levels and unemployment remains high at 7.5 percent.
+Overall hiring remains far below pre-recession levels and unemployment remains high at 7.5 percent.

 The Federal Reserve said last week that the federal government's policy changes are "restraining economic growth."